TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 This action passes to the view in :php:`organization` the :php:`Organization` object, in :php:`newOffer` :php:`null` (to begin with) the and in :php:`region` all :php:`Region` Objects contained in the :php:`RegionRepository`.
-The view creates the output of the form in frontend, using a template, which we focus on in chapter 8 in section "Template Creation by example".
-After the user filled in the data of the offer and submitted the form, the Method :php:`createAction()` shall be called.
+The view creates the output of the form in the frontend, using a template, which we focus on in chapter 8 in section "Template Creation by example".
+After the user filled in the offer's data and submitted the form, the Method :php:`createAction()` shall be called.
 It expects as Arguments an :php:`Organization` Object and an Object of the class :php:`\MyVendor\SjrOffers\Domain\Model\Offer`.
 Therefore Extbase